DeityVengy/Star_Wars_Genesis_V3_for_Starfield_1.12.32/README.md

    I did the Forever Jetpack option but feel free to do any of the other ones.
 Run enable_hotkeys.cmd after
 5. Real ADS - Part 2 - Add Real Zoom: https://www.nexusmods.com/starfield/mods/3939?tab=files<br />
    Open the RealADS_Sniper folder.
 Drag RealADS.txt into steamapps\common\Starfield
-6. Star Wars Mandalorian Title Screen Overhaul https://drive.google.com/drive/folders/1xSbbV_F8L1KNOMc0d8S53sihKWz-2bt0?usp=sharing <br />
+6. Star Wars Mandalorian Title Screen Overhaul https://drive.google.com/drive/folders/1xSbbV_F8L1KNOMc0d8S53sihKWz-2bt0?usp=sharing <----- UPDATED FOR V3 <br />
    Install Part 2 Only by putting the Data folder into steamapps\common\Starfield <br />
 7. Starfield Performance Boost (All In One (For all)): https://www.nexusmods.com/starfield/mods/290?tab=files <br />
    Drag all the contents into steamapps\common\Starfield